Come Share My Love

 Come Share My Love is the debut studio album by American R&B singer Miki Howard.
-Released on November 19, 1986 under Atlantic Records label, the album peaked at #171 on the Billboard 200 and #19 on the Billboard R&B Albums Chart.
-Howard scored her first hit song off debut album when "Come Share My Love" peaked to #5 on Billboard's Hot Black Singles Chart in 1986.
+Released on November 19, 1986, under Atlantic Records label, the album peaked at #171 on the Billboard 200 and #19 on the Billboard R&B Albums Chart.
+Howard scored her first hit song off the debut album when "Come Share My Love" peaked to #5 on Billboard's Hot Black Singles Chart in 1986.